-All students participating in the USD in Madrid program live off-campus with host families.
-Students may request to live alone with a host family or students can be housed with up to two other roommates.
+All students participating in the USD Madrid program live off-campus in a home stay.
+Students may request to live alone in a home stay or students can be housed with up to two other roommates.
 Breakfast and dinner are included.

-Students have declared that the host family experience was one of the best parts of their entire time abroad.
-Host families don't just provide a roof over your head and meals on the table, they provide an insider's perspective to life in Madrid and integrate you into their family by including you in social events as well as daily life activities.
+Students have declared that the home stay experience was one of the best parts of their entire time abroad.
+A home stay doesn't just provide a roof over your head and meals on the table, it provides an insider's perspective to life in Madrid and integrates you into the culture by including you in social events as well as daily life activities.

-For security reasons, students are not permitted to find their own housing arrangements outside of the USD-contracted families.
+For security reasons, students are not permitted to find their own housing arrangements outside of the USD-contracted home stays.

-USD maintains an office on-site in Madrid staffed by our Academic Director as well as our housing and student activities staff.
+USD maintains an office on-site in Madrid staffed by our Academic Director, Program Coordinator as well as our housing and student activities staff.
 The entire staff is available to assist USD students at any time during their stay abroad.